-

 Operationally a CNAME record has the effect of rewriting all other DNS records for that owner name (on the left-hand side) - for all record types - to the target canonical name (the RDATA on the right-hand side).

-ISC BIND will therefore not allow you to add a CNAME at the zone apex because this will create a broken zone and cause DNS resolution failures.
-The interpretation of the CNAME record (per the DNS protocol) makes it nonsensical to have a CNAME coexisting with any other records for that same name.
+ISC BIND will therefore not allow you to add a CNAME at the zone apex because this would create a broken zone and cause DNS resolution failures.
+The interpretation of the CNAME record (per the DNS protocol) makes it nonsensical to have a CNAME coexisting with any other records with that same name.

 In more recent times, along with an increase in web server provisioning, it has also become popular for organizations to expect to have their website accessible simply by their apex DNS domain name - without the 'www' prefix.